elianamusser/exploration/doc/ErrorHandling.md

 > Enter room connections.
 Type "done" or "finish" to end the inputs.
 Type "cancel" to stop the program.

 For robustness:
-- if an input or logical error is encountered, print a relevant error message to notify the user, and do not modify the map
+- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input.  do not modify the map
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIyMDU2NjUyXX0=
+eyJoaXN0b3J5IjpbLTEzODQ2NTc3NzldfQ==
 -->